threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/overview.md

 ![](images/move_grasp_drop.gif)

-## Wheelchair Replicants and Robots

-Wheelchair Replicants differ from [robots](../robots/overview.md) in that they aren't *entirely* physics-driven.
-In addition  to being massless, Wheelchair  Replicant joints aren't defined as motorized drives.
-Joint velocity, momentum, etc. aren't concepts that exist in the context of a Wheelchair  Replicant.

-Wheelchair  Replicants are thus a compromise on realism: It is far easier to achieve complex behavior with a Wheelchair  Replicant than with a robot.
-On the other hand, the Wheelchair  Replicant's motion itself isn't driven by physics to the extent that a robot's would be.

-Like robots, Wheelchair Replicants are agents but are *not* [avatars](../core_concepts/avatars.md) in TDW.
-Avatar commands won't work with Wheelchair Replicants.

-## Wheelchair Replicants and Replicants

-The Replicant and Wheelchair Replicant have nearly the same action space APIs, though there are some important differences.
-For the sake of describing Wheelchair Replicants, it can be helpful to compare to them to Replicants.

-- A Replicant is often used as an "able-bodied" agent, but it is actually more flexible than that.
-A Replicant can walking with a limping animation, for example.
-Or, the controller can constrain which objects it can grasp by mass, thus making the Replicant "weak".
-Or, the Replicant can ignore its image output data, thus becoming "blind".
-The last two examples, as well as many others, are just as applicable to a Wheelchair Replicant.
-The primary difference between the two agent types is their means of locomotion:

-  - A Replicant moves via a looping walk animation.
-This is pseduo-physical behavior because the Replicant is kinematic.
-For more information, [read this](../replicants/movement.md).

-  - A Wheelchair Replicant moves by applying torques and steering angles to its wheels.
-It is thus much more physically-driven than a Replicant.
-For more information, [read this](movement.md).
-- Wheelchair Replicant can't be [animated with pre-recorded animations](../replicants/animations.md).
-- The Replicant and Wheelchair Replicant arm articulation APIs are nearly the same.
-The arm motions are somewhat different because the Wheelchair Replicant uses a different IK solver.
-Unlike the Replicant, a Wheelchair Replicant can't apply [IK plans](../replicants/arm_articulation_4.md).
-- The Replicant and Wheelchair Replicant head rotation APIs are exactly the same.
-- The Replicant and Wheelchair Replicant collision detection systems are exactly the same.

 ## The `WheelchairReplicant` add-on

-Like robots and Replicants, WheelchairReplicants are best controlled via the [`WheelchairReplicant`](../../python/add_ons/wheelchair_replicant.md) add-on.
+WheelchairReplicants are best controlled via the [`WheelchairReplicant`](../../python/add_ons/wheelchair_replicant.md) add-on.
 Like all other add-ons, the `WheelchairReplicant` add-on decomposes into low-level TDW commands but, given the complexity of the agent, we recommend that you *always* use the `WheelchairReplicant` add-on rather than directly manipulating the agent with low-level commands.

 Adding a Wheelchair Replicant to a scene is simple: